Kratemis/fl-server/README.md

 * S3 Access Key
 * S3 Secret Key
 * S3 Folder
+* Models (List of models that are going to be averaged)
 * Main Model Path (Path for the main model)
 * Debug (Debug mode)